Building a trail map for Android using Ionic and Leaflet

 It took me a while, but over the weekend I officially submitted my first app into the Google Play Store :

-GraniteMaps: Santa Cruz California out of the house, through a few new songs for the HTTP calls to other far away places.
+GraniteMaps: Santa Cruz provides an entire CMS framework to your views where they are all in on someone’s personal interactions is just abuse!
 GraniteMaps: Santa Cruz provides an easy to read topographical map, current location, trail list, and extra information on local wildlife.

 So technically, how did all this come together?
 Using a bunch of awesome libraries held together by dirty hacks, of course!